This post contains affiliate links (paid links).

 - Strawberry Milk - Stir 2-3 tablespoons of syrup into 8 oz of milk.
 Stir, sip and enjoy!

-- Strawberry Lemonade (Cocktail and Mocktail)
+- Strawberry Lemonade (Cocktail and Mocktail).

-- Strawberry Rosé Cocktail
+- Strawberry Rosé Cocktail.

-- Strawberry Basil Mocktail
+- Strawberry Basil Mocktail.

-FAQs and Tips for Strawberry Simple Syrup
+FAQs and Recipe Tips

 Honey is a delicious substitution for sugar in this recipe.
 I use that swap in my Strawberry Elderflower Cocktail, which is made with a strawberry honey syrup.